 - You need 6 to 8 touch points for the calculation of lead generation for sales.

-- 2% of consumers who visit your website for the first time convert.
+- Two percentage of consumers who visit your website for the first time convert.
 Retargeting will help you to attract the remaining 98%.

-A good example of a Facebook retargeting ad is from Kelley Blue Book, a service that tracks prices of different old and new vehicles in various conditions.
-When a visitor clicks on the website, they can visit different pages to check out cars in different conditions.
+An example of a Facebook retargeting ad is from Kelley Blue Book, a service that tracks the prices of different old and new vehicles in various conditions.
+When a visitor clicks on the website, they can visit different pages together to check out cars in different conditions.
 What they do is to create a retargeting ad on Facebook.
-Since almost everyone is on Facebook, chances are most visitors have Facebook accounts.
-So, they target visitors based on the pages they visited and serve them ads on their Facebook feeds.
+Since almost every one day is on Facebook, chances are most of them have Facebook accounts.
+So, they target them and target the market based on the full pages they visited and serve them ads on their Facebook feeds.
 Check out an example below:

-Above are four misconceptions about lead generation services.
-Instead of generating leads from one channel, use multiple channels to enhance your conversion.
-Optimize your landing page speed and use a/b test to further increase its conversion.
-Create content marketing strategies for your product and use retargeting ads to bring back lost visitors.
+Above are four misconceptions about lead generation services/lead generation process.
+Instead of generating and getting leads from one channel, use multiple channels to enhance your conversion, take a chance.
+Whatever you try, put the most important thing to remember is that in order to generate qualified leads, offering quality content.
+Optimize your landing page speed and use the a/b test as one options to further increase its conversion.
+Similar ways create content marketing strategies for your product or service and use retargeting ads to bring back lost visitors.

 Are there any other misconceptions about lead generation you are still struggling with?
-Tell us in the comments.
+Tell us/leave in the comment section.